DanielCiccy/habitat-du-roi/README.md

 ## Project Vision
 Habitat du Roi seeks to enable a new economic model where real estate demand is given a voice, visibility, and power through tokenization.
 By combining traditional tangible assets with the imaginary part of Web3, we aim to achieve a complex economy that benefits all stakeholders.

+## Foundational Principles
+As Habitat du Roi® moves toward realizing this vision, the project is guided by key principles:
+- **Complex Economy Structure**: Habitat du Roi® operates at the intersection of traditional tangible real estate and the “imaginary” or intangible part of the Web3 economy.
+This aligns with our model of a *Complex Economy*, designed to balance both real and tokenized assets.
+- **Empowering Demand**: By tokenizing demand, Habitat du Roi® gives a voice to the future buyer, enabling the creation of a collective demand that shapes the real estate market.
+- **Community and Ecosystem**: With the aim of decentralizing influence, the project envisions a future ecosystem where individuals and communities directly contribute to project development and value creation through active participation.

+## Technical Elements & Technologies Used

+Given the complexity of this technical foundation, the founder, an entrepreneur, acknowledges the current limitations in terms of implementing the technology independently.
+Habitat du Roi® seeks to form a team of skilled developers and blockchain specialists to carry forward this vision.
+The project's core elements are as follows:

+- **Algorand Blockchain**: For efficient, secure, and sustainable smart contracts and tokenized assets.
+- **Web3 Integration**: Enabling decentralized interaction for users, with transparency and ownership.
+- **JavaScript (React, Node.js)**: For front-end and back-end development of the web application interface.
+- **Smart Contract Logic**: Designed to manage and tokenize demand, ensuring secure, verifiable transactions.

 ## Features
 - Demand Structuring: Tokenizes real estate demand to create transparent and traceable purchasing power.
 - Blockchain-Based Ecosystem: Utilizes blockchain to support decentralized and secure transactions.